bham-carpentries/git-novice-python-ci/_episodes/08-conflict.md

 We can do anything we want: keep the change made in the local repository, keep the change made in the remote repository, write something new to replace both, or get rid of the change entirely.
-Let's replace both so that the file looks like this:
+Let's change it to use the first one:

 ~~~
 $ cat functions.py